Farmington Civic Center Events

 Aug.
 3-4

-The Baby Boomer Reunion Concert lights up the Farmington Centene Center stage for the 16th straight year during its annual time slot of the first Friday and Saturday, this year on Aug.
-3-4.
+The Baby Boomer Reunion Concert lights up the Farmington Centene Center stage this weekend.
 Tickets are still available and can also be purchased at the Farmington Civic Center or by phone at 756-0900.

 Senior Trip for ages 50-plus